Business Risks

 (j) Information security threats

 The Group controls a large volume of client and counterparty information that is necessary to execute our business, and we also possess confidential information about technologies, sales, and other aspects of our business.
 Much of our core work and commercial activities are carried out making full use of state-of-the-art IT systems at various locations around the world.
 We mitigate risks by reinforcing protective measures to prepare for cyberattacks on important data system and network installations.
 However, an unforeseen event could cause a system failure, leak of confidential information, cyber fraud, or loss of important business information that could affect our business.
-Cyberattack risks on companies have recently increased, triggered by the geopolitical crisis in Ukraine.
+Cyberattack risks on companies have recently increased.

 (k) Business investment losses